UK Compliance 2025: "Failure to Prevent Fraud" – New Requirements for German Companies

 more than 250 employees.

 These thresholds must always be examined at the group level and apply regardless of the location of the respective company or corporate group.
-Even small companies can fall under the law if the affiliated corporate group meets the criteria.
+Small companies can also fall under the law if the associated corporate group meets the criteria.

 Relevance for German companies above the thresholds

-Even companies based in Germany, even if they do not have a subsidiary, branch, or other formal presence in the UK, can be affected.
-Likewise, acts committed outside the UK can be covered.
+Even companies located in Germany, even if they have no subsidiary, branch or other formal presence in the UK, can be affected.
+Actions committed outside the UK may also be covered.

 Business or trade relationships in or with the UK, e.g., through license partners, distributors, or importers, or

-Joint ventures/partnerships with companies in the UK, or
+Joint ventures/collaborations with companies in the UK, or

-actions towards UK customers or with regard to assets in the UK.
+actions towards UK customers or related to assets in the UK.

 Relevance for German companies below the thresholds

-Even if the thresholds are not exceeded, the criminal offense can be factually significant for companies:
+Even if the thresholds are not exceeded, the offense can become factually significant for companies:

 Contractual requirements from large business partners

-In cooperation with larger companies, in the supply chain, as JV partners or suppliers in corporate structures with a UK connection, "Fraud Prevention" clauses may be imposed by them as a contractual obligation or passed on.Expectations of banks, investors, and regulatory authorities
+When collaborating with larger companies, in the supply chain, as JV partners or suppliers in corporate structures with a UK connection, "Fraud Prevention" clauses might be imposed or passed on as a contractual obligation.Expectations of banks, investors, and regulatory authorities

-Alignment with international compliance benchmarks – for example, in negotiations, compliance clauses, or risk assessment by business partners.
+Alignment with international compliance benchmarks – for instance, in negotiations, compliance clauses, or risk assessment by business partners.

-Conclusion: Even German companies without a formal presence in the UK but with relevant UK business contacts should act preventively – for example, by reviewing distributor compliance, training, and contract design.
+Conclusion: Even German companies without a formal presence in the UK, but with relevant UK business contacts, should act preventively – and, for example, review distributor compliance, training, and contract design.

-Already in effect is the fundamental reform of the British model of attributing crimes within companies (since December 2023):
+Already in force is the fundamental reform of the British model of attribution of offenses within companies (since December 2023):

-Not only the actions or omissions of directors or managing directors but also those of senior employees below executive level ("Senior Manager"), e.g., department heads with budget or personnel responsibility, can now be attributed to the company.
+Not only the actions or omissions of board members or managing directors – but also those of senior managers below management level ("Senior Manager"), e.g., department heads with budget or personnel responsibility, can now be attributed to the company.

-Consequence: A company can thus be criminally liable if such a "Senior Manager" commits a crime in the context of their duties – or tolerates, supports, or initiates it.
+Consequence: A company can consequently be criminally liable if such a "Senior Manager" commits an offense in the course of their duties – or condones, supports, or initiates it.

-Conclusion: This increases the importance of effective compliance structures even at middle management level – particularly in business groups with cross-border leadership responsibilities.
+Conclusion: This increases the importance of effective compliance structures even at the middle management level – especially for corporate groups with cross-border management responsibility.

-The role of Companies House, the UK's corporate registry, is being significantly strengthened.
+The role of Companies House, the UK trade register, is significantly strengthened.

 Identity checks for directors and beneficial owners of UK companies,

-These requirements are already partially in place and are to be fully implemented by 2026 at the latest.
+These requirements are already partially in place and are to be fully implemented by no later than 2026.

-German companies with property or subsidiaries in the UK must also prepare for stricter disclosure obligations.
+German companies with property ownership or subsidiaries in the UK must also prepare for stricter disclosure requirements.

 Recommendations for UK Compliance

-Conduct Risk Analysis & Assessment: Check whether the thresholds are met on a group level; identify, assess, and document potential risk areas with a UK connection.
+Conduct risk analysis & assessment: Check if the thresholds are met at group level; identify, evaluate, and document potential risk areas related to the UK.

-Review and Adjust Compliance Management System: Examine existing fraud prevention measures and optimize if necessary.
+Review and adjust compliance management system: Examine existing fraud prevention measures and enhance them if necessary.

-Training & Awareness: Introduce target-group specific training and guidance notes for executives ("Senior Manager") and employees with UK connections.
+Training & Awareness: Introduce audience-specific training and guidance notes for executives ("Senior Managers") and employees with UK connections.

-Review and Supplement Contractual Documents/Compliance Clauses: Systematically integrate "Fraud Prevention" clauses.
+Review and supplement contract documentation / compliance clauses: Systematically integrate "Fraud Prevention" clauses.

-Documentation: Careful and comprehensible recording of all implemented measures as evidence of defense.
+Documentation: Careful and traceable recording of all implemented measures as a defense proof.

-Monitor Further Implementation of the ECCTA: Track developments, particularly concerning disclosure obligations and potential additional duties.
+Monitor further implementation of the ECCTA: Follow developments especially regarding disclosure obligations and potential further obligations.

 EU-Russia Sanctions – Update July 2025: EU Adopts 18th Sanctions Package